 THECB employees and officers are considered public servants who owe a responsibility to the people of Texas in the performance of their official duties.
 THECB employees and officers should act fairly and honestly and avoid even the appearance of impropriety.
-THECB's Ethics Policy is found in Chapter E - Ethics and Standards of Conduct Policy of the THECB's Agency Policies and Procedures.
+THECB's Ethics Policy is found in Conduct Policy of THECB's Agency Policies and Procedures.